101 W. 8th Ave.

 Residency Programs in Spokane

-IMRS residents work with residents in Family Medicine, Psychiatry and Transitional Year on a variety of teams in the hospital and interact frequently in the shared precepting space in the clinic.
+IMRS residents work with Family Medicine, Psychiatry and Transitional year residents on a variety of teams in the hospital.
+They interact frequently in our shared precepting space in the clinic.
 In addition, they interact socially with the other residency groups.
 You can always find someone who shares your interests!

 Resident involvement in governance

 We pride ourselves on responsiveness to resident input.
-The residents, faculty and admin staff meet monthly to problem solve any issues.
-The residents meet without faculty every other month.
-Suggested changes are brought to the Program Director who can institute new policy/change or bring these issues to the joint meeting described above.
+The residents, faculty and admin staff meet monthly to enhance communication but also to problem solve any issues.
+The residents meet without faculty every other month to discuss any concerns and also to devise improvements.
+The topics discussed are brought to the Program Director who can institute new policy/change or bring these issues to the joint meeting described above.
 IMRS also has three extended resident/faculty meetings throughout the year that allow for more in depth discussion and solution generation.

-Each R1 is paired with an R3 who is able to help the new intern navigate a complex system and answer the questions that tend to crop up frequently in the first several months.
+Each R1 is paired with an R3 who will reach out to them and welcome them to the program.
+The seasoned R3 can help the new intern navigate a complex system and answer those burning questions that crop up frequently in the first several months.

-The faculty provide mentorship and/or advice for a cadre of residents of varying years.
-They may share lunch together several times a year, meet to discuss presentations, assist with career plans and serve as a resource.
+The faculty provide mentorship/advice for a cadre of residents of varying years.
+They share lunch together several times/year, meet to discuss presentations, assist with career plans and serve as a resource.

 The volunteer faculty provide amazing teaching and opportunities for residents.
-In some institutions, attendings are “shadowy” figures that aren’t readily available.
+In some institutions, attendings are “shadowy” figures that come and go several times/week and aren’t readily available.
 Not so in Spokane.
 IMRS residents feel very comfortable stopping an attending in the hall to ask a question, ask for a consult or just visit for a minute.
 Many faculty go out of their way to nurture residents and ensure their success.

 In the hospital (PSHMC), we join forces with pharmacy, radiology and other residents.
 We actively participate in code team training and Hospitalist grand rounds, to name just a few of our interdisciplinary projects.

 The clinic is a rich environment for collaboration.
-Three residency programs co-habitate there and also experience support from pharmacy, social work, OT and PT who provide teaching opportunities for us while they provide care for our patients.
+Three residency programs co-habitate there and we experience support from pharmacy, social work, OT and PT who provide teaching while they provide care for patients.